 Degrees: B.A. in Psychology and Asian American Studies, minor in Human Sexuality, California State University Northridge, 2012

-Specializations: human computer interaction, automation transparency, stereotyping and bias, trust assessment of information
+Specializations: human computer interaction, automation transparency, stereotyping and bias, trust assessment of information, psychology, public health

 Virginia Luehrsen is a PhD candidate at the University of Texas at Austin School of Information, where her research focuses on the intersections between disaster recovery, indigenous knowledge creation and management, and information practice.
 Besides studies, she has designed and taught two different undergraduate courses at the School of Information - “Preservation and Representation of Cultural Heritage Information” and “Research Strategies”.
 Virginia has also spent several years working in government and higher education administration, including in areas of disaster and crisis management, and currently serves as a student affairs specialist under the Vice President of Student Affairs at UT-Austin.
 Outside the academy, Virginia volunteers with various groups, including Hands-on Housing, Gold Ribbon Rescue, and Austin Pets Alive.
 She also is a classically trained singer and musician, and participates in various local musical groups as both an ensemble member and soloist.

 Degrees: MA - Folklore and Ethnomusicology (Indiana University - Bloomington) MLS - Rare Books and Manuscripts (Indiana University - Bloomington) BA - International Relations, History; Minor - Central Asian Studies (University of Wisconsin - Madison)

 Specializations: Preservation Disaster Response and Recovery Politics of Indigineity LIS Education Assistive Technologies Rare Books and Special Collections